whuter/json-parse-bigint/README.md

 # json-parse-bigint
-convert all the big integers to string in JSON before JSON.parse
+convert all the big integers (≥ 16 digits) to string in JSON before JSON.parse

 ## Features
 Simple, No dependencies, Less than 1KB